 Everstone aims to treble revenues from acquired Modern Foods

 Modern Foods has seen hands change for the third time now.
 It was set up by the government in October 1965 as Modern Bakeries India, at Kazhikundram, Tamil Nadu.
-In January 2000 the then central government sold 74 per cent of the company to Hindustan Lever and it was the first privatisation of a government PSU.
-The remaining 26 per cent was bought over by HLL in November 2002.
-Modern Foods has 14 bakeries in 13 cities and 40 franchisees.
+In January 2000 the then central government sold 74 percent of the company to Hindustan Lever and it was the first privatization of a government PSU.
+The remaining 26 percent was bought over by HLL in November 2002.
+Modern Foods has 14 bakeries in 13 cities and 40 franchises.
 It mainly sells bread but also cooking oil, flour, fruit pulp and juices, beverages, concentrates and energy drinks.
 At one time it used to sell fruit concentrates under the Rasika brand and aerated soft drink Double Seven.

 People & Placements

 Jubilant FoodWorks has made some changes in senior management as it wants both Domino’s Pizza and Dunkin’ Donuts to benefit from diverse leadership style.
 Dev Amritesh, who was earlier heading Dunkin’ Donuts, will now be president and chief business officer at Domino’s Pizza India.
 On the other hand, Tarun Bhasin, who was heading Domino’s, will now head Dunkin’ Donuts.